NickDorkins/Nick-Dorkins-Portfolio/public/README.md

-Number and name of feature: Feature #1: Deployment

-Estimate of time needed to complete: 30 minutes
+Number and name of feature: Feature #1: Deployment Estimate of time needed to complete: 30 minutes
 Start time: 4:00pm
 Finish time: 5-5:15pm
 Actual time needed to complete: 60-75 minutes

-Number and name of feature: Feature #2: Refactor the CSS
+Number and name of feature: Feature #2: Refactor the CSS Estimate of time needed to complete: 60 minutes
+Start time: 10:30am
+Finish time: 11:45am
+Actual time needed to complete: 75 minutes

+Number and name of feature: Feature #3: Modify the contents Estimate of time needed to complete: 45 minutes
+Start time: 10:30am
+Finish time: 12:00pm
+Actual time needed to complete: 90 minutes

-Estimate of time needed to complete: 60 minutes
+Number and name of feature: Feature #4: Add functionality Estimate of time needed to complete: 60 minutes

-Start time: 10:15pm
+Start time: 10:30am

-Finish time: pm
+Finish time: 12:00am

-Actual time needed to complete:  minutes
+Actual time needed to complete: 90 minutes